Puppy Training Tips: 7 Common Mistakes You Should Avoid

 Puppies going through their teething phase will be even more likely to chew.
 Rubber chew toys, like the Kong Puppy, will help to soothe sore gums and assist new teeth breaching the surface.

 Any time your puppy starts to chew on something that is inappropriate, redirect the action by giving the pup an acceptable chew.
-By consistently redirecting their chewing, you will teach your puppy which things are ok to chew on and which are not.
+By consistently redirecting their chewing, you will teach your puppy which things are okay to chew on and which are not.

 New call-to-action